 12 years later, I am teaching that very class along with several other classes and workshops that I organise independently.

-The Kundalini Yoga teacher training (according to the teachings of Yogi Bhajan) is first and foremost a personal journey or therapy to help deal with the complexity of modern living.
+The Kundalini Yoga teacher training (according to the teachings of Yogi Bhajan) is first and foremost a personal journey and therapy to help deal with the complexity of modern living.
 More than just learning about anatomy, postures and yogic philosophy, it includes modules on vitality and stress, communication, relationships, the mind and its games as well as age related physical, intellectual and mental developments.

 However it was only when I began to teach that I started to master this vast ocean of treasure that makes up the technology of Kundalini Yoga.
 Indeed mastery can only be achieved through teaching.
 And after 10 years it still feels like the beginning as I digest more and more of the treasure.

 Personally Impersonal teachings

 The teachings are "personally impersonal" : you apply the techniques and teachings to yourself over a period of time and then, with the personal understanding of the effects of a technique, you begin to share in order to pass on the benefits to the students.

 I am continuously inspired by the Teachings and their application to the multiple challenges of being a human being.
 Indeed my students inspire me every day with their personal challenges.

 Breath is Life

 Through the practice of specific breathing techniques (praanayam), we have the tools to tame an over-reactive mind.
 We can work with the breath to release physical and mental tension, anxiety, insomnia and depression.

 Indeed my experience of the Teachings of Yogi Bhajan were so deeply powerful and life-changing that I was compelled to leave the security of full time employment and began to teach yoga in 2007.